 When I went to executive coaching school in 2009, everything changed.
 For that one year, I was surrounded by the most positive, upbeat people that I had ever met.
 The energy created by having those types of people around me changed my life for the better, both personally and professionally.
 It was an amazing experience and through it not only have I made many great lifelong friends, but also my mentality has been changed forever.
 What I mean by my mentality, is that now, I always make sure that I surround myself with positive, motivated people and professionals in everything that I do.
 This move has been the impetus for me starting Powerful Purpose Associates as well as the Institute for Engineering Career Development.

 I urge you to please take this approach in your engineering career.
 It’s not always an easy thing to do, but it will impact your career, not just from a standpoint of how successful you become, but more importantly how enjoyable your career will be.
 If you find yourself dealing with negative people at work, try to counteract that energy by joining a positive group outside of work.
 A few examples might be a professional society or a Toastmasters International group.
 Toastmasters provides a very positive atmosphere and one through which you can improve your speaking skills and build your confidence.

 Also, please consider checking out our Institute for Engineering Career Development, which in addition to monthly webinars and coaching calls, all members get access to a private social network, which has developed, into an amazingly positive atmosphere for younger engineers and recent graduates.
 The network is filled with motivated engineers that are feeding off each other to grow and develop.
-Please consider joining us – here is a video tour of this private network.
+Please consider joining us.

 I hope this post will make you aware of the importance of those that surround you in your engineering career development.
 If you have had to deal with negative people in your engineering career, please share with our readers how you overcame them or feel free to ask advice on specific issues related it to this topic.